vanakenm/blog-11ty/src/posts/2022-03-22-dont-build-a-f35.md

 Finally the software will be "done" (as much as a software ever is, but let put that part aside too).
 At least it will be better for everyone.
 Except it most probably won't - cramming the features means some will be "in the face" of users that don't need them.
 Or (as the F35) it will be generic and hence require a huge level of customization by each team to adjust the way it work to the way they work.

-Use cases that were suppsoed to be "simple" will turn into multi screen wizard or dashboard with dozens of levels and gears to manage to get a result.
+Use cases that were supposed to be "simple" will turn into multi-screen wizards or dashboards with dozens of levers and gears to manage to get a result.

 ### And they were happy ever after